Building a Scalable Design System

 Understanding the chaos

+What did I find?
 Poor color contrast throughout.
 Accessibility patterns like focus order and keyboard navigation were either missing or inconsistent.
-Colors, spacing, and typography were hardcoded everywhere.
-No tokens, no systematic approach.
+Colors, spacing, and typography were hardcoded in some places.
+No systematic approach.
 Spacing felt arbitrary: irregular paddings and margins that broke any sense of visual rhythm.

-Components were being recreated from scratch for every new project.
+Some components were being recreated from scratch.
 There was no documentation explaining how anything should be used or why it behaved a certain way.

 Annotated UI mockup showing inconsistencies in a design system.
-The interface includes a color palette, text fields, list items, and buttons, with callouts highlighting issues such as incomplete palette, vague error text, low color contrast, unclear hierarchy, icon inconsistency, unclear button priority, and ambiguous button or link distinction.
+Includes color palette, text fields, list items, and buttons, with callouts highlighting issues such as incomplete color palette, vague error text, low color contrast, unclear hierarchy, icon inconsistency, unclear button priority, and other.

 02.